-SQWCHASS-K Contactless Toilet Indicator & Touch Sensor: Seamless Hygiene and Efficiency
+SQWCHASS-K Contactless Toilet Indicator & Sensor

-Contactless Toilet Indicator with Antimicrobial Protection
+Contactless Toilet Indicator & Touch Switch with Antimicrobial Protection.

 Key Features:

-Prevents Mould Growth: SteriTouch® helps prevent mould, biofilm, and fungi growth, which can cause costly redecoration cycles and respiratory issues, especially in damp environments.
+- Prevents Mould Growth: SteriTouch® helps prevent mould, biofilm, and fungi growth, which can cause costly redecoration cycles and respiratory issues, especially in damp environments.

-Long-lasting Protection: The antimicrobial effect works continuously to prevent bacterial contamination, eliminate odours, and protect against staining and degradation, extending the life of the product.
+- Long-lasting Protection: The antimicrobial effect works continuously to prevent bacterial contamination, eliminate odours, and protect against staining and degradation, extending the life of the product.

-Clear Status Indicators: Red and blue LEDs clearly indicate whether the restroom is engaged or vacant, ensuring quick, intuitive use.
+- Clear Status Indicators: Red and blue LEDs clearly indicate whether the restroom is engaged or vacant, ensuring quick, intuitive use.

 - Square illuminated external no touch sensor for disabled toilet system/ toilet locking system